RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 You have to know about something to want to buy it; that is having awareness.
 In a purchase intent survey, all of the respondents who answer the question know about the product/service from the stimulus presented.
 That means your respondents to the survey have 100% awareness.
 There isn't a product or service on the planet that actually has 100% awareness in the real world.
 Most companies would be ecstatic if it was 70% of their target audience and most have way, way less.

 So your math in converting purchase intent results to revenue has to be adjusted for the percent of your target who has awareness of it.
-There is a big debate about whether than is "aided" or "unaided" awareness.
-Unless you are absolutely sure you have an 'impulse buy' item that is distributed in a highly visible way at its point of distribution, please use unaided awareness in this calculation adjustment.
+There is a big debate about whether it is better to use "aided" or "unaided" awareness.
+Unless you are absolutely sure you have an 'impulse buy' item that is distributed in a highly visible way at its point of distribution, please use "unaided" awareness in this calculation adjustment.

 ### Find It